 - Peer support of some kind

-- Remaining educated and informed about the latest research about mental health
+- Remaining educated and informed about the latest research on mental health

-- Practicing healthy stress management strategies as a family (not necessarily together, but parents are certainly the most powerful models in a family dynamic)
+- Practicing healthy stress management strategies as a family (not necessarily together, but parents are undoubtedly the most powerful models in a family dynamic)

 Would you like to learn more about how to discuss this with your children, your spouse, or family members and close friends?
 The healthcare team at Overlake is here to help, and we are happy to provide referrals to trusted professionals and organizations here in the Seattle and King County communities.